Cheukting/registration_desk/README.md

 # registration_desk
 Discord bot to help out at registration desk of a conference

+Roles will be given to successful registration:

+* `speaker` and `attendee` if it's a speaker ticket to the conference
+* `attendee` if it's a non-speaker ticket to the conference
+* `sprinter` if it's a sprint ticket

 ## Set up environment variables

 The bot need certain environment variables for it to work: